solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 See each step explained in details below.

+We assume that as most 5% of the validators in restart can be malicious or contains bugs, this number is consistent with other algorithms in the consensus protocol.
+We call these `non-conforming` validators.

 ### Wen restart phase

 1. **gossip last vote and ancestors on that fork**